erasmolpa/profile/README.md

 ## 🚀 What I Do Best

-- Lead high-impact DevOps and SRE teams in regulated and mission-critical environments
+- Lead high-impact DevOps and SRE teams
 - Design and evolve internal platforms and infrastructure to enable product teams
 - Drive org-wide DevOps transformations based on real delivery needs — not trends
 - Balance engineering excellence with pragmatism, clarity, and mentorship